KDE/documentation-develop-kde-org/HIG/source/style/color/index.rst

 Plasma components
 ~~~~~~~~~~~~~~~~~

-In Plasmoids use `PlasmaCore.Theme`_ to pick theme colors
+In Plasmoids use `PlasmaCore.Theme`_ to pick theme colors.

 Color Mapping
 -------------